 In your pitch, ask influencers about their own goals, and what they may be looking for in a business relationship.
 Look for ways in which your brand might be able to help them on their journey.

 Businesses shouldn’t ask influencers to promote goods or services for free.
 Influencer marketing is a $1.7B industry on Instagram alone and top influencers can make seven figures per year.
 Successful influencers will lose interest if you try to get them to post for free, trade for product, or try to negotiate too heavily.
 If an influencer is too expensive, look to find smaller, lower cost influencers interested in working with your brand.

 Remember to communicate enthusiasm about your brand and product or service, as well as the potential relationship with the influencer.
 Influencers want to be a part of interesting projects and exciting collaborations.

 Keep in mind some of the factors that influencers consider before partnering with brands.
 In our own analysis of more than 50 exclusive influencer interviews, nearly two-thirds listed relevance as a priority in choosing brand partners, followed by more than half who said authenticity and trust were important.

 Step 5: Partner With An Influencer Marketing Agency

 One way to circumvent all of these complexities is to work with a trusted influencer marketing agency.
-Influencer marketing agencies have relationships with celebrities, macro and micro influencers, as well as the people and companies that manage them.
+Influencer marketing agencies have relationships with celebrities, influencers of all tiers, as well as the people and companies that manage them.

-In addition to connecting businesses to influencers who have a proven track record of high conversion, agencies can help brands establish their goals and key performance indicators (KPIs), design campaigns, generate paperwork and agreements, negotiate fees, and interpret post-campaign data.
+In addition to connecting businesses to influencers who have a proven track record of high conversion, agencies can help brands establish their goals and key performance indicators (KPIs), design campaigns, craft agreements and contracts, negotiate fees, and interpret post-campaign data.
 From inception, to launch, to final analysis, qualified agencies can help brands execute better influencer marketing campaigns.

 February 6, 2018 By Mediakix Team